-Adrian M. Brown is a member of the Viejas Band of Kumeyaay Indians.
-Brown was born in El Cajon, CA, and raised with his mother’s tribe on the Viejas Indian Reservation in San Diego’s East County.
-After graduating from Granite Hills High School, he joined the U.S. Army where he served as an M1A1 Tank Driver.
+Councilman Brown was born in El Cajon, CA, and raised with his mother’s tribe on the Viejas Indian Reservation in San Diego’s East County.
+After graduating from Granite Hills High School, Councilman Brown joined the U.S. Army where he served as an M1A1 Tank Driver.
 He was then deployed to Southwest Asia for the first Persian Gulf Conflict and earned his combat patch from the 11th Armored Calvary Regiment.
 After an honorable discharge in 1993, he attended Haskell Indians Nations University in Lawrence, KS where he studied Telecommunications, with emphasis on Television Production.
-As a college student, Brown was heavily involved in local and national political issues, lobbying Congress on several Native American and local issues.
+As a college student, Councilman Brown was heavily involved in local and national political issues, lobbying Congress on several Native American and local issues.

 Councilman Brown was elected to the Viejas Tribal Council and took office as Tribal Councilman in 2013.
-He was recently re-elected for a four year term that began in January of 2015.
-He has worked to increase the political strength of his Tribe and Indian Country; an effort that puts him in the company of some of the country’s most influential leaders on a regular basis.
-He has also pushed for the social and cultural resurgence of his Tribe, economic independence, and environmental concerns, among other issues.
-As expected, his entertainment roots still surface as he has heavily supported visual and performing arts on behalf of his Tribe.
-“Art is culture: it builds character, instills confidence, and leads to success and confidence within a tribe.”
+He was recently re-elected for a four-year term that began in January of 2019.
+Councilman Brown has worked to increase the political strength of his tribe and Indian Country; an effort that puts him in the company of some of the country’s most influential leaders on a regular basis.
+He also serves as the veterans’ liaison for his Tribe, where he works tirelessly to make sure their sacrifices do not go unrecognized.
+American Indians serve in their country’s armed forces in greater numbers per capita than any other ethnic group, and they have served with distinction in every major conflict for over 200 years.